swapnil95/orders-kanban/README.md

 ```

 > [!IMPORTANT]
-> Refresh the page after running the app for the first time to get tailwind styles working.
-Subsequent re-runs of the dev server won't have this issue.
-It happens only when you do a fresh install of dependencies.
+> Please refresh the page after running the app for the first time (Subsequent re-runs won't have this issue).
+For some reason Tailwind styles don't work when you do a fresh install and start the app.

 ## Overview